ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 #### Option 1: Conduit itself hosts the schema registry

-A schema registry can be implemented within Conduit.
+The schema registry is implemented as part of Conduit.
+The schemas are stored in Conduit's database.

 #### Option 2: A centralized, external schema registry, accessed through Conduit

-A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) can be used to manage schemas.
+A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) is used to manage the schemas.
 A single schema service deployment is accessed by multiple Conduit instances.
 Connectors access the schema registry through Conduit.

 #### Option 3: A centralized, external schema registry, accessed by connectors directly